 At the first orphanage, volunteers tutored groups of children in English on Saturday mornings.
 Then we played with the kids and ate lunch with them in their cafeteria.
 I had a group of kindergarteners that I worked with.
 At another orphanage, we tutored groups in English on a weekly basis, ran programs on a monthly basis, and collected Christmas presents for all the kids.
 We mainly worked with a group of middle school and high school boys.

 I came to realize that workers rarely gave us girls to tutor.
 I can only speculate as to why this was, but we often felt it had to do with gender inequality.
 I saw how grim the hope for all the children’s futures were.
 I saw rooms full of children who had lost their voice.
 I saw despair.
 I saw disabilities.
 I also saw children eager for attention and love.
+And most heartbreaking of all, I learned that many of them had family members alive outside the walls of the orphanage.
+I would watch them leave the grounds to take a subway or bus to go visit family.

 As my heart latched on to their hearts, I came to learn more about the hardships they would face in their culture and follow the advocates for change who were slowly trying to introduce foster care and deinstitutionalization in a society where adoption was disdained.
 As we are working here to create resources to help children heal, my hope is that organizations like Lumos and The Replace Campaign are successful at removing children around the world from orphanages and placing them either in their families of origin or with adoptive families where they can begin to heal and find hope for their futures!